benjaminboitrelle/analysisTransfertFunction/README.md

 It is based on C++ and is using ROOT classes.

 It creates multiple plots:
-* Transfert function fitted with a complementary error function
+* S-Curve fitted with a complementary error function
 * A histogram of the mean calculated with the fit result of the S-Curve
 * A histogram of the sigma calculated with the fit result of the S-Curve It returns a ROOT file.

-## Compliation
+## Compilation

 To compile the project:
 ```